How do solar panels work?

 Solar panels are built to last 25 to 30+ years.
 Firefly Solar's LONGi Hi-Mo 7 panels come with a 30-year performance warranty guaranteeing at least 87.4% of original output at year 30.
 In practice, many panels continue producing meaningful electricity well beyond 30 years.

 The panels themselves are the most durable component.
-They're engineered to withstand hail, high winds, heavy snow, and temperature extremes from -40 degrees C to +85 degrees C. Microinverters typically last 20 to 25 years (Firefly extends the APsystems warranty to 25 years).
+They're engineered to withstand hail, high winds, heavy snow, and temperature extremes from -40 degrees C to +85 degrees C. The Hoymiles and Gietron microinverters we install are backed by 25-year manufacturer warranties.
 Your system's overall lifespan means decades of clean energy production with minimal degradation.

 How can I monitor my solar panel system's performance?